Prosperity Textiles achieves 17% water savings using Higg data

 According to Andy Zhong, Marketing Director at Prosperity Textiles., “Sustainability is a must-have, or even a do-or-die scenario.
 Not marketing, not PR, not propaganda, and not for the future.
 It is now.”

-For the past four years, the company has used Higg to monitor progress across seven critical environmental impact areas, with a particular focus on water.
+For the past four years, the company has used Worldly to monitor progress across seven critical environmental impact areas, with a particular focus on water.
 Over the past few years, Prosperity Textiles has implemented sustainability initiatives across chemicals, wastewater, and water use.
-Each of these projects is inherently interconnected, and Higg helps Prosperity track performance across all of these areas in a single platform.
+Each of these projects is inherently interconnected, and Worldly helps Prosperity track performance across all of these areas in a single platform.
 The platform specifically helped Prosperity manage its wastewater projects, revealing its facility scored significantly higher than Chinese national standards.

 Managing chemicals in color